tonghuikang/blog/_posts/2024-12-29-competitive-programming-supercommunity.md

 ---
 layout: post
-title: My predictions for AI in 2025
+title: Competitive Programming Supercommunity
-categories: ai
+categories: ai competitive-programming
 ---
 The competitive programming community would be the first scientific community that we will automate.

-# Superhuman competitive programmer by mid-2025
+## Superhuman competitive programmer by mid-2025

 By mid-2025, there will be an AI system that is able to solve all current and future competitive programming problems.